 When selecting a SaaS application development platform, bear in mind that it should assemble high-quality software.
 The released product should have smooth and productive performance, high solidity, and scalability, so the platform has to comprise essential instruments for it.

 After defining the platform for SaaS app development, you should make up a thorough project plan from the preparation to release and support phases.
-It has to be split into stages like features implementation, including their costs, deadlines, and experts involved for this.
+It has to be split into stages like features implementation, including SaaS development costs, deadlines, and experts involved for this.

 It is an important step in the SaaS development life cycle to acquire a production quality subscription.
 To make sure that the cloud platform and the central hosting you’ve selected meet your requirements, you should test the selected services and gather the necessary documentation.
 Ensure that you’ve got the necessary level agreement and the selected subscription plan includes the backup and recovery policies.